ShadowMuffin/alarmclock/README.md

 # alarmclock
-alarm clock that pulls songs out of saved songs on spotify (currently only plays samples) -- mostly developed for linux
+alarm clock that pulls songs out of saved songs on spotify -- mostly developed for linux